Dale Tallon

-Vancouver Canucks, Chicago Blackhawks and the Pittsburgh Penguins.
+Vancouver Canucks, Chicago Black Hawks and the Pittsburgh Penguins.
 Following his retirement as a player, Tallon began a broadcasting career with the Blackhawks lasting 16 years.
 In 1998, he joined the front office as director of player personnel before working his way up to general manager.
 Serving in the latter capacity from 2005 to 2009, he helped rebuild the team into a Stanley Cup winner in 2010, at which point he had been demoted to assistant general manager.
 In May 2010, he was named general manager for the Panthers for the 2010–11 NHL season, serving in that position until August 2020.
-He returned to the Canuck's organization in 2022 as a scout and senior adviser.
+He returned to the Canucks organization in 2022 as a scout and senior adviser.
 Tallon is also a distinguished golfer, having won the 1969 Canadian Junior Golf Championship and participated in the Canadian PGA Tour.

 Playing career

 Junior

 Tallon played in the 1961 Quebec International Pee-Wee Hockey Tournament with Noranda.
 He began his junior career at sixteen years old with the Oshawa Generals of the Ontario Hockey Association.
 Highly anticipated in Oshawa, he went on to score 12 goals and 43 points over 50 games as a rookie in 1967–68.
 Despite leading all General defencemen in scoring and ranking third on the team overall, he was traded to the Toronto Marlboros in the off-season in exchange for five players.

 In Toronto, he improved to 17 goals and 49 points over 48 games.
 In 1969–70, his third and last junior year, Tallon recorded OHA career-highs of 39 goals, 40 assists and 79 points (10th in league scoring) over 54 games.
 He added 12 goals and 29 points over 18 playoff games, as the Marlboros lost to the Montreal Jr. Canadiens in the J. Ross Robertson Cup Finals.
 Tallon has recalled "forcing things" in his first two junior years due to his playing in new cities with high expectations of him and that it wasn't until his last year that he "finally relaxed and it all came together."